ghickman/secrets/README.md

 # Secrets
-Every application has it's own secrets these days, be it database passwords or AWS credentials, they've all got them somewhere.
+Every application has its own secrets these days, be it database passwords or AWS credentials, they've all got them somewhere.
 Secrets aims to provide a place to securely store your application's configuration options with a REST API on top.

 ## Deployment
 Clone the repository: